kamil-solski/Food101_MLOps-Lvl_1/README.md

 ### Models
 We desgin model architectures and place them inside src/model directory (as python files).
 From there, they will be used to take hyperparameter combination and run on specific fold.

+--onnx_registry.py:
+It does make sense to save only the best model to onnx and then register it.
+We find best model, then log it as onnx and register with alias challanger.
+Next, if this is first run ever and there is no champion, that model which is already onnx is promoted in registry to champion.
+Promoting logic could be used later when updating model with A/B or Shadow testing.

 ### Metrics and artifacts
 For mlflow each run is combination of fold and hyperparameters with own saved model and plots (loss and accuracy overlay) at the end.
 I defined an experiment as an entire dataset because it is a constant part of the entire experiment.
 Its specific folds, model architectures and theirs hyperparameters may change, but the entire dataset used remains the same.
 All artifacts from current run are saved first to outputs folder and then to proper folder in mlruns (it is main storage for artifacts assigned for their runs).
 Outputs folder contains only artifacts from current experiment.